karimayarius/CodeChallenge/README.md

 The application uses Spring boot .

-* Use the idea of Domain Driven Design to separate the business term and infrastruture term.
+* Use the idea of Software As Service to expose a City Link API example REST Format.
 * Use SpringBoot Event Listner to load data when application starts .
 * Use Controller Advice to handle any kind of exception.

 And the code organize as this:

-1. `controller` is the web layer to implement by Spring MVC
+1. `controller` is the REST API Implimentation End Point
 2. `service` is the service model - due to short timeframe there is no business Model
-3. `infrastructure`  contains all the implementation classes as the technique details
+3. `test`  contains all the junit test cases and or skeleton